 Together, the group used these findings to support the creation of a new testing method—CGSB 182.1—that outlines a more realistic approach for assessing burn properties of more types of fabrics.
 For example, it takes into consideration that many synthetic materials melt away from flames, rather than ignite.

-The standard group in Canada, CGSB, is on track to approve this new standard by the end of 2019.
-Once it’s finalized, REI plans to adopt the new standard’s testing method for tent flammability (in place of CPAI-84) in fall 2020 products.
-Immediately, this means REI Co-op designers will be able to consider eliminating flame retardants in certain materials and products.
+The standard group in Canada, CGSB, approved this new standard in 2020.
+REI has adopted the new standard’s testing method for tent flammability for products sold in fall 2020 and after.
+This enables REI Co-op designers to begin eliminating flame retardants in certain materials and products.
 Longer term, this transition will allow designers to explore new materials for tents that were not previously available due to incompatibilities with the flame-retardant coatings needed to pass CPAI-84.

 “The work doesn’t stop here,” says Genna Heath, sustainable materials and innovation project manager at REI and one of the Duke researchers who led the original 2015 research.
 “Ideally, this new test method will be adopted in the U.S. and replace CPAI-84 altogether.
 The transition to the new testing method is a welcomed change by our partners in the supply chain, and I’m excited about the new options it will allow us to provide for our members and customers.”